 One of the best diets to lose weight might not be the type of eating plan you’re thinking of.
 As I work with a wide variety of people on how to lose weight and keep the pounds off for the long term, I’ve found traditional diet plans not very effective.
 Many times, they’re too restrictive for the actual benefits they bring.

 Instead, the 80/20 eating plan is much more fruitful.
 In this plan, 80% of your diet should focus on eating nutritious foods like whole grains, fruits, lean protein, and healthy fats.
 These foods are nutritious and should always be consumed with lots of water, not soda or fruit juices.

 Then the other 20% of your diet can consist of your favorite foods, like sweets or high-carb foods.
 Just make sure to eat these in moderation.
 You wouldn’t want to have a piece of cake and enjoy a glass of wine at the same time.
 But each item on a different day?
 That’s totally fine!

 A critical part of long-term weight loss success and a positive self-image is the ability to monitor yourself as you adapt eating habits and lifestyle choices.
-Yes, it’s difficult to record your exercise routines and eating choices with exercise logs and food diaries, but doing so is not a punishment.
+Yes, it’s difficult to record your exercise routines and eating choices with exercise logs and food diaries.
+But doing so is not a punishment.
 Rather, it can be a testimony to all the great work you’ve been doing each day to improve your life!

 There’s a variety of apps and programs for you to track your eating.
 Some, like MyFitnessPal, make it super easy to see the calorie counts in the items you are eating.
-And if tracking on your phone isn’t your style, there’s nothing wrong with keeping a pen and paper handy to write down what you eat.
+However, if tracking on your phone isn’t your style, there’s nothing wrong with keeping a pen and paper handy to write down what you eat.